 At home use your regular outdoor grill for cooking the pork.

-Most often the barbeque is served on a round hamburger bun, topped with chopped onions and homemade Coleslaw to which some of the sauce has been added.
+Most often the barbecue is served on round hamburger buns topped with chopped onions and Homemade Coleslaw to which some of the sauce has been added.

 This makes a juicy, delicious sandwich!